mirisuzanne/mia/content/posts/redesign2022/minimal.md

-I'll keep adjusting the `reset` and `default` styles as I go, but hope to leave the `theme` layer as minimal as possible, while I focus on:
+I'll keep adjusting the `reset` and `default` styles as I go, but hope to leave the `theme` layer as minimal as possible, while I focus on the architectural issues.

-- Minimal, accessible HTML
-- Better information architecture & navigation
-- Reliable microformats
-- Styled RSS page

-From there,
-I can start thinking about
-more complex layouts & themes & features --
-more user customizations,
-navigation,
-WebMentions,
-etc.
+For now, WebMentions are hidden,
+RSS isn't highlighted in the nav, and all content still looks the same -- but I have to start somewhere.

-We'll see where it goes.
+We'll see where it goes (slowly).

 ## Some links I've been keeping open while I work